-We've put together some information on the benefits of pet ownership and what you should consider before adopting any sort of pet, especially a small animal, a pet bird, or chickens.
+We've put together some information on the benefits of pet ownership and what you should consider before adopting any sort of small animal.

 Easter is fun because it falls during peak spring time.
 The season comes to life as new baby animals are born, like chicks, bunnies, and other cute pets.
 The family usually gets together for the day with fun activities like a brunch, an egg hunt, or meeting the Easter bunny.
 While real bunnies are probably one of the cutest things in the world, they are not for everyone.
 A spontaneous decision to include a new, fluffy friend in an Easter basket, or as an Easter surprise might seem harmless, but there are serious things to consider before making the decision to become a pet parent.

-Here are the top things to think through before deciding if you should get a pet ever, not just around a holiday.
+Here are the top things to think through before deciding if you should get a small animal ever, not just around a holiday.